ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 ## Compact Serialization

 The individually encoded payloads are concatenated with the `~` character to form an ordered delimited array.
-Any hidden payloads during a derivation are simply left blank, resulting in sequential `~~` characters such that all payload positions are preserved.
+Any non-disclosed payloads are simply left blank, resulting in sequential `~~` characters such that all payload positions are preserved.

 The header, payloads, and proof are then concatenated with a `.` character to form the final compact serialization.